scoobybejesus/cryptools/README.md

 1. `cargo build` (or include `--release` for a non-debug build)

-This will build `./target/debug/cryptools-rs` (or `./target/rls/cryptools-rs` for a non-debug build).
+This will build `./target/debug/cryptools` (or `./target/rls/cryptools` for a non-debug build).

 ## Usage

-Run `./target/debug/cryptools-rs` with no arguments (or `--help`, or `-h`) to see usage.
+Run `./target/debug/cryptools` with no arguments (or `--help`, or `-h`) to see usage.
-Alternatively, run `cargo run`, in which case command-line arguments for `cryptools-rs` may be entered following `--`, e.g., `cargo run -- -h`.
+Alternatively, run `cargo run`, in which case command-line arguments for `cryptools` may be entered following `--`, e.g., `cargo run -- -h`.

 Running with no arguments will lead the user through a wizard, or all required arguments can be passed as command-line flags/options/args.
-See `/examples/` directory for further guidance, or jump directly to the [examples.md](https://github.com/scoobybejesus/cryptools-rs/blob/master/examples/examples.md) file.
+See `/examples/` directory for further guidance, or jump directly to the [examples.md](https://github.com/scoobybejesus/cryptools/blob/master/examples/examples.md) file.

 ## Development state